The smoke alarms in your apartment are there for your protection.

 - If the alarm goes off from cooking, open a door or window.
 Do not attempt to disable the smoke alarm.

-- If the fire is still confined to a pan, slide a tight-fitting lid over flames to smother a grease or oil fire.
+- If the fire is still confined to a pan, slide a tight-fitting lid over the flames to smother a grease or oil fire.
 Then turn off the stove and leave the lid on until the pan cools.
 Do NOT attempt to move something that is on fire.

 - Some small fires may be smothered with baking soda.
 Never use water or flour on cooking fires.